John Hurst (archaeologist): Personal life

 Hurst married Gillian Duckett in 1955, one of the excavators at Wharram Percy.
 They had two daughters Francesca and Tamara.
 Gillian died in 1971.

-He retired in 1987 to Great Casterton, Rutland.
-On 9 March 2003 he was attacked by two men near his home and died of his injuries on 29 April.
+Hurst retired in 1987 to Great Casterton, Rutland.
+On 9 March 2003 he was attacked by two men near his home with his male partner, Steve Wilson.
+Hurst died of pneumonia resulting from his injuries on 29 April.
 One of his attackers received five years for manslaughter for an "unjustified, unprovoked homophobic attack".